 About

-Fan Faction is an action-network dedicated to mobilizing convention attendees, convention staffers, cosplayers, artists, vendors, performers, voice actors, gamers, and anyone enjoying any fandom to effect change.
+Fan Faction is an action-network dedicated to mobilizing anyone who participates in any fandom to effect change.
+Our community includes but is not limited to: fan convention attendees / staffers, cosplayers, artists, vendors, performers, voice actors, and gamers.

 Outside of activism, Fan Faction will provide guidance and best practices for organizing people and problem-solving.
 These skills and more may be useful in rallying your own community for change, running a fan convention, or planning a social meetup.